 In this section, we present results from running our Differentiation Detector Android app on popular mobile networks.
-The app is available from our website, http://dd. meddle.mobi, where we also present summary statistics for user tests.
-This dataset consists of 4786 replay tests, covering traces from six popular apps.
+This dataset consists of 4,786 replay tests, covering traces from six popular apps.
 We collected test results from most major cellular providers and MVNOs in the US; further, we gathered measurements from four international networks.